Serk Cycling Beijing

 BOSOGO - Narun

 Its a relatively short day today into the regional centre of Narun.
 We cruise along the some more gravel roads before popping back onto the main tarmac road for a scintillating descent into Narun.
 Time for a well earned rest and refuel in the best Hotel in town.
 You’ll have time to wash your kit and enjoy a central Asian dinner feast.

 Narun - Tash Bashat

 Get ready for the best day on your bike ever.
 And we mean ever.
 After the preceeding 3 days of riding through ever changing landscapes you wont believe that something new lies around the corner.
 We cruise out of Narun through some typical farm villages with Soviet era Socialist signage.
-After a bridge crossing beneath the red cliffs beside the XXX river we plunge down below 2800m and into green forests.
-Tree canopies envelope the road as you constantly climb up and over the twisting road getting high up above the river before plunging back down for a wooden plank bridge crossing.
-Carved out of the side of the mountain the road has just the right amount of up and down to allow you to keep it in the big ring and power over the crest.
-As the sun starts to lower and the shadows increase you’ll wish this day never ends as each corner brings another perfect Krysgstan view which will be etched in your mind forever.
+After a bridge crossing beneath vibrant red cliffs we plunge down below 2800m and into green forests.
+Tree canopies envelope the road as you constantly climb up and over the twisting road.
+Up high above the river before plunging back down for a wooden plank bridge crossing.
+Carved out of the side of the mountain the road has just the right amount of up and down to allow you to keep it in the big ring and power over the crests and bomb the descents.
+As the sun starts to lower and the shadows increase you’ll wish this day never ends as each corner brings another perfect Kyrgyzstan view which will be etched into your mind forever.
 Tonight we camp by an abodanded stable next to glacial stream.

 Tash Bashat - Tosor Pass

 Another day, another landscape.
 Today's ride is reminiscent of the African Savanna - open plains with animals running by the sides of the road.
 The gravel roads disappear and you'll follow 4wd tracks across the landscape.
 You'll pass by herders camps on the side of the tracks and you'll need to negotiate a number of river crossings.